spencertipping/phi/delta.md

 3. Add basic parse continuation logic to `phiabstract` elements
 4. Implement custom op elements, one per syntax op? (sure, specialization is free)

-- Divergence point: do we keep the backends tied to concatenative?
-  - If yes:
 5. Back (4) into a concatenative compiler
 6. Write an abstract concatenative interpreter
-  - If no:
-    5. Back (4) into a non-concatenative interpreter
-    6. Abstract interpreter -> compiler?
+7. Back (6) into applicative languages using continuation parsers

+I think we want to implement abstract optimization concatenatively, then use continuation parsers.
+Anything else seems like more work.

+**Q:** are continuation parsers a reasonable way to optimize?
+Maybe jointly parse continuation and data.